Meet the first-ever Equality, Diversity and Inclusion Lead Associate Editor of the International Journal of Art Therapy

-Individually or with other art therapists, we urge you to contribute towards the narrative of intersectional Art Therapy, which shapes us individually and collectively, by submitting to the upcoming IJAT Special Issue on Intersectionality.
-The Special Issue will be part of a multi-journal collaboration with Art Therapy, the journal of the American Art Therapy Association and the journal of Canadian Art Therapy Association: “International Examinations of Anti-oppressive Art Therapy: Intersectionality, Anti-colonialism, and Cultural Humility”.
+Individually or with other art therapists, we urge you to contribute towards the narrative of intersectional art therapy, which shapes us individually and collectively, by submitting to the upcoming IJAT Special Issue on Intersectionality.
+The Special Issue will be part of a multi-journal collaboration with Art Therapy, the journal of the American Art Therapy Association and the journal of the Canadian Art Therapy Association: “International Examinations of Anti-oppressive Art Therapy: Intersectionality, Anti-colonialism, and Cultural Humility”.
 The IJAT Special Issue will be edited by Alex McDonald, Corrina Eastwood, Dwight Turner and Patrick Vernon.
-The deadline is March 2022 and we very much look forward to reading your submissions.”
+The deadline is March 2022, and we very much look forward to reading your submissions.’
+Trish Bedford

-To learn more about the upcoming IJAT Special Issue on Intersectionality click here
+To learn more about the upcoming IJAT Special Issue on Intersectionality, please click here.

 How to get involved with IJAT

-Join in with the conversation using the hashtag - we'd love to hear which #IJATInscape papers have influenced your practice or research?
+Join in with the conversation using the hashtag #IJATInscape.
+We’d love to hear which papers have influenced your practice or research.

 Become an IJAT Peer Reviewer by booking on training here.